Spirit of Tasmania 1 ferry current position

 - In order to avoid air pollution, don't start the engine until instructed.

-The shipowner TT-Line Tasmania (officially "TT-Line Company", founded 1985, headquartered in Devonport Tasmania and Melbourne Australia) specializes in passenger shipping between Victoria Australia and Tasmania (Bass Strait crossings).
+The shipowner TT-Line Tasmania (officially "TT-Line Company", 1985-founded, headquartered in Devonport Tasmania and Melbourne Australia) specializes in passenger shipping between Victoria Australia and Tasmania (Bass Strait crossings).
 Since 1993, TT-LINE is a Tasmanian Government fully-owned company.

 The vessel was operated under the names "Superfast IV" (1998-2002, by SUPERFAST FERRIES) and "Spirit of Tasmania I" (since 2002 by TT-LINE Tasmania).
 The ship entered service on April 1, 1998, and was deployed on the Greece-Italy route Patras-Ancona (via Igoumenitsa).
-In March 2002, Superfast Ferries (subsidiary of Attica Holdings) sold the vessel to TT-LINE.
-Drydock refurbished (at Neorion shipyard on Syros Island) and renamed "Spirit of Tasmania I", the cruiseferry started the Melbourne-Devonport service for TT-LINE on September 1 (inaugural cruise).
+In March 2002, Superfast Ferries (a subsidiary of Attica Holdings) sold the vessel to TT-LINE.
+Drydock refurbished (at Neorion shipyard on Syros Island) and renamed "Spirit of Tasmania I", the cruise ferry started the Melbourne-Devonport service for TT-LINE on September 1 (inaugural cruise).

 On December 8, 2017, TT-LINE Tasmania announced that the existing ferries will be replaced with two newbuilds launched in 2021 and 2022.
-In January 2018 was selected Flensburger Schiffbau-Gesellschaft (Flensburg, Germany) as shipbuilder.
-In May 2018, TT-LINE Company signed EUR 438 million shipbuilding order for the 2 new LNG-powered cruiseferries.
+In January 2018 was selected Flensburger Schiffbau-Gesellschaft (Flensburg, Germany) as a shipbuilder.
+In May 2018, TT-LINE Company signed EUR 438 million shipbuilding order for the 2 new LNG-powered cruise ferries.
 Each ship has length 212 m and capacity 1800 passengers and 600 cars.
-The new ferries will increase company's capacity by 43% (passengers) and 39% (freight).
+The new ferries will increase the company's capacity by 43% (passengers) and 39% (freight).

-The vessel has 2 stabilisers (forward-midship located retractable fins) made by Blohm+Voss.
+The vessel has 2 stabilizers (forward-midship located retractable fins) made by Blohm+Voss.
 Each stabilizer has length 8 m (26 ft) and width 0,6 m (2 ft).
-Navigation is via 2 semi-balanced rudders (electric hydraulic).
+Navigation is via 2 semi-balanced rudders (electric-hydraulic).

-Ship's fuel capacity is 1222 m3, allowing once per week bunkering.
-Fresh water capacity is 570 tons.
+The ship's fuel capacity is 1222 m3, allowing once per week bunkering.
+Freshwater capacity is 570 tons.